Quick Links

 Extended Producer Responsibility

 EPR stands for Extended Producer Responsibility.
-These are product stewardship programs designed to shift the responsibility of collecting, processing, and recycling materials from individual municipalities back into the hands of those who design, produce, sell, or use these materials.
+These programs (also known as product stewardship) are designed to shift the responsibility of collecting, processing, and recycling materials from individual municipalities back into the hands of those who design, produce, sell, or use these materials.

 Here are a few frequently asked questions about EPR: